 92 Pages Posted: 18 Mar 2012 Last revised: 15 Nov 2018

 We study compensation contracts of individual portfolio managers using hand-collected data of over 4,500 U.S. mutual funds.
 Variations in the compensation structures are broadly consistent with an optimal contracting equilibrium.
-The likelihood of explicit performance-based incentives and deferred compensation is positively correlated with the intensity of agency conflicts, proxied by the advisor’s clientele dispersion, its affiliations in the financial industry, and its ownership structure.
+The likelihood of explicit performance-based incentives is positively correlated with the intensity of agency conflicts, proxied by the advisor’s clientele dispersion, its affiliations in the financial industry, and its ownership structure.
 Investor sophistication and the threat of dismissal in outsourced funds work as substitutes for explicit performance-based incentives.
 Finally, we find little evidence of differences in future performance associated to any particular compensation arrangement.